KxSystems/docs/docs/ref/dotz.md

 z.ws:f
 ```

-Where `f` is a unary function, `.z.ws` is evaluated on a message arriving at a websocket.
+Where `f` is a unary function, it is evaluated on a message arriving at a websocket.
 If the incoming message is a text message the argument is a string; if a binary message, a byte vector.

 Sending a websocket message is limited to async messages only (sync is `'nyi`).
 A string will be sent as a text message; a byte vector as a binary message.